 Special Series and Projects

-Special series and projects are another typical investment: for example, NPR launched Planet Money, an award-winning, multi-platform explanatory journalism project focused on demystifying the economy, and an extensive series on global warming, coverage of the Olympics and presidential primaries and the general elections.
+Special series and projects are another typical investment: for example, NPR launched Planet Money, an award-winning, multi-platform explanatory journalism project focused on demystifying the economy, coverage of the Olympics and presidential primaries and the general elections.
 For all of these reasons NPR News and Engineering costs generally increase year to year.

 Investment in digital media has also been on the increase in recent years.
 Examples include an upgrade of NPR.org, the introduction of the NPR API (application program interface), and the launch of NPR One, podcasting and mobile products to reach more people in more places represent several recent strategic investments of note.
 In addition, NPR provides extensive digital media training for its entire pool of journalists.